GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 - Obtaining King Ceannaigh's ring (p.35) * Requires you to slay the brothers.
 - The hidden chimney in Fionn's chambers (p.39).
 He provides access if you kill his brother (but killing his bother also breaks the seal).
 If you kill him and his guards you can use the chimney.
 - Releasing the Story-Eater (p.49) sends it off to the mainland (in the process breaks the seal's barrier).
-- Blowing the chipped warhorn (p.51) in the prescense of the undead on floors 1 and 2 can have you indenture the brothers and their legions allowing the weilder to either take the king's ring, or simply use their magics to break through the barrier.
+- Blowing the chipped warhorn (p.51) in the presence of the undead on floors 1 and 2 can have you indenture the brothers and their legions allowing the weilder to either take the king's ring, or simply use their magics to break through the barrier.
 - Abhartach, the revenant blade (p.55) can cut through the shadowy barrier.
 - Siding with Tle'le'le'nzqk the worm (p.63) will have it transport you to the mainland.
 - You can leave out the membrane in Sea-Thing room 5 (p.61) and room 11 (p.64) but will drown before reaching the surface.